LBCrion/sfwbar/doc/sfwbar.rst

   Returns <string>.

 Disk(<fs:string>, <info:string>)
-  queries disk information for a disk. `fs` specifies a mountpoint to query.
+  queries disk information for a disk. `fs` specifies a mount point to query.
   `info` specifies desired information.
 Available options are:
   `total` - total space on disk in bytes.
-  `avail` - avaialble space on disk.
+  `avail` - available space on disk.
   `free` - free space on disk.
   `%avail` - available fraction of space on disk.
   `%used` - used fraction of space on disk.